microsoft/code-with-engineering-playbook/developer-experience/readme.md

 ## Participation

-The entire development team should take responsibility in ensuring positive
+The entire development team should take responsibility in ensuring positive experience.
+How

 ## Facilitation Guidance

-The following outline several strategies that can be adopted to promote a positive developer experience.
+The following outline examples of several strategies that can be adopted to promote a positive developer experience.
+It is expected that each team should define what a positive dev experience means within the context of their project.
+Additionally, refine that over time via feedback mechanisms such as sprint and project retrospectives.

 ### Establish Hotkeys